Heterogeneous Multi-agent Zero-Shot Coordination by Coevolution

 \subsection{RQ3: How do different components of MAZE influence its performance?}

+In this section, we explore the impact of various components of MAZE on its overall performance.
+Specifically, we examine the effects of pairing strategies, different diversity terms in the updating process, deployment approaches, and conduct comprehensive ablation studies.

-Finally, we examine the influence of using different pairing and deployment strategies on the performance of MAZE.
-Table~\ref{tab-pairing} shows the detailed results of MAZE using four pairing strategies, i.e., fixed, best, worst and random pairing.
-As introduced in Section~\ref{subsec-pairing}, they pair an agent with a fixed, best, worst and random partner from the partner population, respectively.
-We can observe that MAZE with random pairing performs the best, and using fixed pairing leads to the worst performance.
-This is expected, because pairing with more different partners during training is more likely to coordinate with novel unseen partners well.
+\paragraph{Pairing.} As discussed in Section~\ref{sec3.1 pairing}, MAZE employs four pairing strategies, namely fixed, best, worst, and random pairing, to pair an agent with a partner from the partner population.
+The detailed results of MAZE using these four pairing strategies are presented in Table~\ref{tab-pairing}.
+Notably, it can be observed that MAZE achieves the best performance when employing random pairing, whereas fixed pairing yields the worst performance.
+This outcome is in line with expectations, as pairing with a greater variety of partners during training enhances the ability to effectively coordinate with novel and unseen partners.
+The design of an improved pairing strategy remains an interesting area for further research.